Colorado History: Independence Camp

 THE WOOD VALLEY POST OFFICE

 Loren Jenks and his family lived at Independence Camp from 1859-1864.
 Over the years, 20-25 other families joined them there.
-Loren even petitioned the US Government to place a Post Office there.
-In 1862 the US Postmaster approved Loren's application.
-But the name he suggested, "Jenks Ranch Post Office", was denied.
+It was one of the largest squatter encampments in Southern Colorado.
+In 1862 Loren petitioned the US Government to place a Post Office there; at Jenks Ranch.
+While the U.S. Postmaster approved Loren's application, the name he'd suggested, "Jenks Ranch Post Office", was denied.

-On the application form (which is filed out of sequence in the archive, making it difficult to find) the Postmaster scratched out the name Jenks Ranch and wrote in the name Wood Valley.
+On the Post Office application form (that's filed out of sequence in the archive, making it challenging to find) the Postmaster scratched out the name Jenks Ranch and wrote in the name Wood Valley.
 The Postmaster also wrote a note at the bottom of the form: "I suggest the name of "Wood Valley".
 The said Ranch having been known by that name heretofore."

 Post Office Petition Submitted By Loren Jenks